mochodek/py-ccflex/README.md

 to the output csv file - class_value and class_name.
 * --add_contents -  the flag is used without parameters; if present a column 'contents' will be added to the output file with the original text of the line.
+* --chunk_size - the size of the batch of lines that will be read and processed (allows to read big files).

 *Output:*
 * merged features file